19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 39 of 2017 wef 2/06/2011]

-and only services provided to an approved related company of that company shall be treated as “corporate service” in determining if the approved company has provided shipping‑related support service which is corporate service for the purposes of subsection (4);
+and only services provided to an approved related company of that company shall be treated as “corporate service” in determining if the approved company has provided shipping‑related support service which is corporate service for the purposes of subsections (4) and (5I);

+[Act 2 of 2016 wef 24/02/2015]

 “finance leasing” has the same meaning as in section 13S(20) or 43ZA(7);

 “forward freight agreement trading” means the undertaking of a position under a forward freight agreement trade where such trade is in connection with shipping freight rates;

 “freight forwarding and logistics service” means managing a customer’s freight, supply chain or logistics process flow;

+“prescribed ship management services” has the same meaning as in section 13A(16);

+[Act 2 of 2016 wef 24/02/2015]

 “related company”, in relation to an approved company, means a company that is carrying on a shipping-related business and —